-Justinmind has always made of sharing and collaboration features one of its strong points, thus enabling an efficient collaborative prototyping process.
+Justinmind has always made sharing and collaboration features one of its strong points, thus enabling an efficient collaborative prototyping process.
 This post explains how to take full advantage of these features – constantly updated and improved – at each step of the web or app prototyping process.

-All the users have the possibility to lock elements (screens, templates, masters, etc) of the app or web prototype to be the only person with the permission to edit them, so as to avoid conflicts in modifications.
-Once the work is done, the users can unlock the elements so that others can make all further editing.
+All users have the possibility to lock elements (screens, templates, masters, etc) of the app or web prototype and to be the only person with the permission to edit them, so as to avoid conflicts in modifications.
+Once the work is done, users can unlock the elements so that others can make all further editing.

 Download Justinmind today to supercharge your prototyping process!

-Online and Offline teamwork
+Online and offline teamwork